 Any student who feels he or she has been the subject of harassment, intimidation or bullying should immediately report the matter.
-The School has a form available on the School's website for reporting any incident of harassment, intimidation or bullying that occurs within the scope of this policy. https://www.rentonprep.org/harassment-intimidation-and-bullying-reporting-form/.
-This is the preferred method of reporting such conduct.
+The School has a form available on the School's website for reporting any incident of harassment, intimidation or bullying that occurs within the scope of this policy. https://rentonprep.org/harassment-intimidation-and-bullying-reporting-form/ This is the preferred method of reporting such conduct.
 However, if the conduct occurs in class, the student is encouraged to reach out to their teacher directly.
-There are additional forms for reports that don't fit within the HIB description as well.
+There are additional forms for reports that don't fit within the HIB description as well located on the school website under "Forms".